asgerbirk/OrderLine.java/README.md

 spring.jpa.hibernate.use-new-id-generator-mappings=true
 ```
 ## Step 5: Copy/Paste the classes
-Now, for simplicity, for each class,
+Now, for simplicity, for each of the Java class links below:
-- Go to the link.
+- Follow the link.
 - Click Raw (to see the raw code text).
 - Copy the code.
 - Place youself on the java folder, in the project, and paste the code.
-- Go to the first line, in the new java file.
+- Go to the first line, in the new Java file.
-- Click ALT-ENTER, and select Move, to move the file into the correct sub package.
+- Click [ALT-ENTER], and select Move, to move the file into the correct sub package.

 ### Add Order classes
 - [Order.java](https://github.com/RonniKahalani/SimpleJPAwithREST/blob/master/src/main/java/com/example/demo/order/model/Order.java)